Mate choice in humans: Female mate choice

 Although human males and females are both selective in deciding with whom to mate, females exhibit more mate choice selectivity than males, as is seen in nature.
 Relative to most other animals however, female and male mating strategies are found to be more similar to each other.
 According to Bateman's principle of Lifespan Reproductive Success (LRS), human females display the least variance of the two sexes in their LRS due to their high obligatory parental investment, that is a nine-month gestational period, as well as lactation following birth in order to feed offspring so that their brain can grow to the required size.

 Human female sexual selection can be examined by looking at ways in which males and females are sexually dimorphic, especially in traits that serve little other evolutionary purpose.
 For example, male traits such as the presence of beards, overall lower voice pitch, and average greater height are thought to be sexually selected traits as they confer benefits to either the women selecting for them, or to their offspring.
 Experimentally, women have reported a preference for men with beards and lower voices.

 Female mate choice hinges on many different coinciding male traits, and the trade-off between many of these traits must be assessed.
 The ultimate traits most salient to female human mate choice, however, are parental investment, resource provision and the provision of good genes to offspring.
 Many phenotypic traits are thought to be selected for as they act as an indication of one of these three major traits.
 The relative importance of these traits when considering mate selection differ depending on the type of mating arrangement females engage in.
 Human women typically employ long-term mating strategies when choosing a mate, however they also engage in short-term mating arrangements, so their mate choice preferences change depending on the function of the type of arrangement.

-Short-term mating strategies
+Mating strategies

-Women do not always seek and engage in long-term mating arrangements.
-This is evidenced by many men's tendencies to seek multiple sexual partners—a trait that could not have evolved if women were not also engaging in short-term arrangements—and by the tendency of some women to pursue affairs outside of their long-term couple pairings.
+Female short-term

 David Buss outlines several hypotheses as to the function of women's short-term mate choices: